jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

                 to ensure the data remains isolated.
                 <p>The same goes for anything else services need,
                 if a service needs the filesystem,
-                just prefix some folder with their domain name, tenanting complete.
+                just prefix some folder with their domain name.
                 I don't have to deal with buckets or networking issues. and if something doesn't work,
                 9 out of 10 times systemd will tell me exactly what's broken,